Increase your return on investment with tailormade marketing strategies.

 Confessions of a Web Designer

 I have a confession: I love beautiful websites.
-I’m one of the web designers at FirstPage Marketing (It’s me.
+I work on the website design and development team at FirstPage Marketing (It’s me.
 David.) and there’s nothing more satisfying than discovering a website with an unexpected beauty and charm; when everything feels handcrafted and meticulously designed.
 I’ll scroll down and relish the subtle animations and HTML5 coolness.
 And then it inevitably happens: I can’t locate the menu.
 I scroll up expecting to see a navigation area and it isn’t there.
 Then I finally see it — the hamburger menu.

 The Hamburger Menu